narendra7306/php-mysql-app/README.md

 # DevOps-Demo

-This application is used to demonstrate and test various DevOps, CI, and CD concepts.
+This application is used to demonstrate and test various DevOps, CI, and CD concepts. this is my dev project

 ![DevOps Demo Screenshot](https://raw.githubusercontent.com/devopslibrary/devops-demo/master/screenshots/overview.png "Overview")